-Walking past these bungalows you wouldn’t think anything of them – they’re just someone’s average home, but the buildings are far from average, they were actually built to withstand an atomic explosion.
-Following the end of the Second World War, in 1946, plans were submitted to build atomic proof bungalows on Canvey Island.
+Walking past these bungalows you wouldn’t think anything of them – they’re just someone’s average home, but the buildings are far from average, they were supposedly built to withstand an atomic explosion.
+Following the end of the Second World War, in 1946, plans were submitted to build ‘atomic bungalows’ on Canvey Island.
+Whilst this was well-timed for an early and very obviously ineffective form of nuclear protection, it is thought that it was simply just a snazzy name given to them to sound more American – reflected in their ranch-style design.

 What was planned?